ankur-srivastava/node-test/README.md

 1. Clone this Project
 2. Run "npm install"
 3. The tests are available in util folder.
-You can run the test using "npm test"
+You can run the test using "npm test" or "npm run test"